asciidude/cord.ts/README.md

+# ⚠ DO NOT USE!
+THIS IS A HEAVY WORK IN PROGRESS. ⚠

 # What is cord.ts?
-`cord.ts` is a TypeScript alternative to Discord.js
+`cord.ts` is a Discord library, utilizing TypeScript.

 # Installation
 ```
 yarn|node install cord.ts
 ```

-idk what else to add im too tired